ganesh447/customer-churn-prediction/readme.md

 - [ ] **Infrastructure as Code**: ARM templates for Azure resource provisioning
 - [ ] **Advanced Monitoring**: Application Insights integration
 - [ ] **Data Lineage**: Track data provenance and transformations

 ---

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

----

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----